Arthur-Milchior/anki-merge-notes/README.md

 same type in N1 or N2 is suspended.
 Same thing occurs with flagged cards.

 ## Configuration
-None.
+* Allow to delete the original note and cards when they are merged
+* Allow to treat the case where fields is identical specially.
+In this case, values are not concatenated, but only one value is kept.

 Hire me if you want me to add more options.
 ## Version 2.0
 None